lehzhu/4459Parking/README.md

 ## 🧪 Testing the System

 The system includes a test script that verifies stability and fault tolerance.
-You can run this script by itself.
+You can run this script by itself, but only after installing packages and generating proto files

 ```
 python test_parking_system.py